Namiki-Chūō Station

 Namiki-Chūō Station (並木中央駅, Namiki-Chūō-eki) is a station on the Kanazawa Seaside Line, located in Kanazawa-ku, Yokohama, Japan.
-It opened on 5 July 1989.

 Station Layout

 This elevated station consists of two island platforms serving three tracks.
 The center track is not used in regular service.

+History

+The station opened on 5 July 1989, coinciding with the start of service on the Kanazawa Seaside Line between Shin-Sugita Station and Kanazawa-hakkei Station.